I2-Multimedia-Lab/i2-multimedia-lab.github.io/README.md

         'title':"Aris, I2ML is all you need, CVPR, 2023.",
         'year':2023，
         'paperlink':'https://ieeexplore.ieee.org/abstract/document/0000000/',
-        'arxivlink':'', // if you have an arxiv version, put it in. other wise keep an empty quotes like ''.
+        'arxivlink':'', // if you have an arxiv version, put the link in. other wise keep an empty quotes like ''.
-        'codelink':'', // if you have an open-source code, put it in. other wise keep an empty quotes like ''.
+        'codelink':'', // if you have an open-source code, put the link in. other wise keep an empty quotes like ''.
     }, // don't forget this comma
     {
         'title':"Kang You, Pan Gao, and Qing Li.
 2022.
 IPDAE: Improved Patch-Based Deep Autoencoder for Lossy Point Cloud Geometry Compression.
 In Proceedings of the 1st International Workshop on Advances in Point Cloud Compression, Processing and Analysis (APCCPA '22).
 Association for Computing Machinery, New York, NY, USA, 1–10.",